norswap/.emacs.d/README.md

 unsafe`, try taking ownership of that directory (setting yourself as the directory owner in the directory's properties - google it).
 I suppose the same kind of problem could occur on Unix, but it never happened to me.

+# Notes That Were in `init.el`

+    ; This file resides in the directory ".emacs.d".
+This file is executed after ; "site-start.el".
+If you want to move .emacs.d to another path than ; "~/.emacs.d", you can modify your "site-start.el" file to include, for ; instance:
+    ;
+    ; (setq user-emacs-directory "C:/Dropbox/.emacs.d/")
+    ; (setq user-init-file "C:/Dropbox/.emacs.d/init.el")
+    ; (load user-init-file)
+    ;
+    ; The two variables are Emacs API variables.
+They don't control any behaviour ; per se (e.g. ~/.emacs.d will still be created and ~/.emacs OR ; ~/.emacs.d/init.el is still loaded if it exists), but they are taken into ; account by some code, including my own config.
+My config will ensure that all ; config/data files are stored in "user-emacs-directory" and not in the default ; location.
+    ;
+    ; Note that if you use the default directory, you should *not* load the init ; file in "site-start.el", lest it be loaded twice.
+If you can't modify ; "site-start.el", you can put the above code in the .emacs file instead.
+    ;
+    ; If you wish to use an emacs daemon on unix, you can add this line to your ; .profile (or equivalent): ". <path_to_.emacs.d>/init.sh", and edit the file to ; point to the .emacs.d/emacs.sh file.
+Now using the "emacs" command will ; automatically run the emacs daemon if it isn't launched, open a new frame if ; there isn't one visible, and then open your file in an existing frame.
+    ;
+    ; If you wish to use an emacs daemon on windows, you can copy the emacs.bat file ; in your emacs install directory (e.g. "C:\Program Files\emacs"), modify it and ; add the directory to your path.
+You can then use the script to open a file ; with emacs.
+If a frame is already open, it will open the file in this frame, ; or it will create a new frame to open the file.
+    ;
+    ; Additionally, you may want to install auctex, follow the instruction for your ; platform.
+Ideally do it before installing anything else as it may overwrite ; files (notables site-start.el).

+    ;; The server socket file will be automatically stored in ;; <user-emacs-directory>/server on Windows, and in a temporary location on ;; linux/mac (inspected variable 'server-socket-dir to view).